StreptanthusDimensions/Plant_Counter/README.md

 ### Release notes

+* v0.1.3a: custom category names
-* v0.1.2: image dimension (in pixels) is now inculded in measurements table and xml file
+* v0.1.2: image dimension (in pixels) is now included in measurements table and xml file
 * V0.1.1a: Attempt to fix writexml error that some users are having.
 * V0.1.1:
     - Fix column heading alignment in measurement table.